Air traffic control is used to manage the safe and orderly flow of aircraft into, out of, and across Australian airspace.

 We use systems and processes to minimise the risk of collisions, while allowing the maximum number of aircraft to fly safely in our skies.

-Each year we safely manage 11 per cent of the world's airspace where there are more than more than four million aircraft movements carrying more than 152 million passengers annually.
+Each year we safely manage 11% of the world's airspace where there are more than more than four million aircraft movements carrying more than 152 million passengers annually.
 We deliver our services from 28 air traffic control towers, two major air traffic services centres and two terminal control units.

 Our air traffic controllers manage aircraft through all phases of flight, from terminal gate to terminal gate.
 The level of service provided by controllers varies depending on the class of airspace.